ThatDeveloperDad/GM_Tools/doc/ARCHITECTURE.md

 _**Client**_:  THis, for now, is just a console application.

+_**BlazorClient**_:  This forms the Web Application that makes the NPC Creator available in a browser.

+_**API.WorkloadProvider**_: Provides the workload methods that allow an NPC to be randomly generated (with user selectable options,) and then optionally sent to an AI Language Model for a more detailed text description.

 **Logic Layer**

 _**TownsfolkManager**_:  composes the capabilities and functions we'll add to the Engines and ResourceAccess components to perform the different use cases we'll have when generating Townsfolk.